getwildnow/0.1/PROJECT.md

 - Full coverage of everything
 - 59-minute claim processing
 - Direct payment to hospitals
+- no deductables, no copayments
+- you can go to every doctor you want (in network/out network, natiionwide coverage)
+- dental and vision included
 - Cancel anytime like Netflix

-### 2. AI Doctor System
+### 2. Health Optimization
+- All health data in one place
+- Wearable integration (get free Oura, Whoop)
+- get free blood tests every quater.
+- Social media data scraping
+- blood test results analyzed by our AI and made easy and understandable
+- one yearly free Dexa Scan
+- get your gym membership and other sports activities payed by us.

+### 3. integrated Health system
-- 24/7 AI medical guidance
+- 24/7 AI medical guidance, with chatbot
+- 24/7 telehealth for free
 - Multi-specialty support
-- Real doctors when needed
+- Real doctors when needed everywhere you are.
 - Prescriptions & labs

-### 3. Data Wallet
-- All health data in one place
-- Wearable integration (Oura, Whoop)
-- Social media data scraping
-- "Login with Data Wallet" for other apps

 ---